JanMatthias1/COMET/README.md

 ## Pretrained Weights
 Available pretrained weights for different models are listed under `experiments/weights/`.
 These can be used directly for deploying models and running inference scripts.

+### Note
+Code has been test on Linux and installation is expected to take less than 2 hours on a typical computer with internet connection.